-An isolated cluster (See Fig. 3) supports the DAG-structured task graph model of computation, and tolerates producer failure, both node and link.
+An isolated cluster (See Fig. 3) supports the task graph model of computation, and tolerates producer failure, both node and link.
 A consumer starts a computation by putting the "root" task of its computation into a task server.
 When a producer registers with a server, it downloads the server's proxy.
 The main proxy method repeatedly gets a task, computes it, and, when successfully completed, removes the task from the server.
 Since the task is not removed from the server until completion notification is given, transactions are unnecessary: A task is reassigned until some producer successfully completes it.
-When a producer computes a task, it either creates subtasks (or a final result) and puts them into the server, and/or computes arguments needed by successor subtasks.
+(The priority rules for assignment are given in the next paragraph.)
+When a producer computes a task, it either creates subtasks and puts them into the server, and/or computes arguments needed by successor subtasks (the "argument" computed by the sink task is the final result).
 Putting intermediate results into the server forms a checkpoint that occurs as a natural byproduct of the computation's decomposition into subtasks.
 Application logic thus is cleanly separated from fault tolerance logic.
 Once the consumer deposits the root task into the server, it can deactivate until it retrieves the final result.
-Fault tolerance of a task server derives from their replication provided in the network, discussed below.
+Task server fault tolerance derives from their replication, provided in the network discussed below.

 We now discuss task caching.
 It increases performance by hiding communication latency between producers and their server.
 Each producer's server proxy has a task cache.
 Besides caching tasks, proxies copy forward arguments and tasks to the server, which maintains a ready task heap: The ordering of ready tasks within the heap is based on 2 components: The dominant component is how many times a task has been assigned.
-If task A has been assigned fewer times than Task B, then Task A is higher in the heap than Task B. Within that, tasks are ordered by DAG level (see [3]).
-This minor ordering mechanism is exposed to the application programmer: DAG level is the default implementation of the Task's boolean is Higher Priority method.
+If task A has been assigned fewer times than Task B, then Task A is higher in the heap than Task B. Within that, tasks are ordered by dag level (see [6]).
+This minor ordering mechanism is exposed to the application programmer: dag level is the default implementation of the Task's boolean isHigherPriority method.
 For example, it makes sense to give a Fibonacci task that computes a bigger Fibonacci number a higher priority than a Fibonacci task that computes a smaller number (because the task that computes the smaller number ultimately spawns fewer tasks).
 In this case, the application programmer can implement the Fibonacci decomposition task's isHigherPriority method accordingly.
+This is a simple application-level scheduling [28] mechanism.